Hackney learning disability service

 The referral process:

 Referrals are accepted from GPs, statutory and voluntary organisations, family and carers or by self referral.
-Referrals should be made on a joint referral form.
+Referrals should be made on the Referral form

 First we need to find out if the client has a learning disability.
 We do this using different assessments with psychology and occupational therapy.
 Consent from the individual being referred is required in order to process the referral.
 If appropriate we can apply best interests under the Mental Capacity Act or as part of the adult safeguarding process.

-If the client is assessed as not having a learning disability the referrer will be informed and direction to other service/s will be made.
+If the client is assessed as not having a learning disability the referrer will be informed and directions to other services will be made.

 If the client has a learning disability they will have an integrated assessment carried out by a social worker and a member of the health team in order to determine how to address health and lifestyle concerns.
 If the individual is assessed as not meeting criteria for social care input (determined under Fair Access to Care Services criteria), he or she may still be eligible for support from the specialist health team.